Community Music School

 She has a passion for teaching piano and welcomes students of all ages.

-Currently he is seeking a master’s degree from NJCU studying with the concert virtuoso Dr. Celil Rafik Kaya.
+Jaime is a Venezuelan classical guitarist currently seeking a bachelor’s degree at NJCU studying with the concert virtuoso Dr. Celil Rafik Kaya.

 Amanda Kaya has a Bachelor in Music in Performance (University of Oklahoma) and a Bachelor of Arts in Anthropology (University of Austin, Texas).
 Amanda has received multiple honors and awards for her performances, and has been featured in multiple festivals and orchestras around the country.